maubanel/UE5-Blueprints/orbiting-actors-iii/README.md

 ##### `Step 1.`\|`ITB`|:small_blue_diamond:

 Now we want to rotate around the relative Z axis of the box.
 So we will r*ight click* and select the **Get Actor Up Vector** node.
 This is the same idea as the right vector except this is the relative **Z** axis of the box.
+It is also relative to the player so it is always up based on the player regardless of their rotation in the room.

 ![add get actor up vector](images/GetActorUpVectorRm15.png)